space-wizards/website-content/content/post/21-12-09-progress-report-29.md

 ---

 ### Chemist job
-*Contributed by Elijahrane*
+*Contributed by Rane*

-Elijahrane added the Chemist job, with doors and access to match.
+Rane added the Chemist job, with doors and access to match.
 Now you can be sure that the person running around force-feeding everyone poison is board-certified.

 ---